obzerving/fanctrl/README.md

 where--

     "state" is the variable name for the speed of the fan.
 Its values are

 		0=off, 1=low, 2=medium, and 3=high

     "level" is the variable name for the corresponding percentage of fan speed.
 More on this later.

     "id" corresponds to the ID of the device

     "1" will be whatever value you gave it in the program (e.g. rest.set_id("1"))

-		name is the name of the device
+    "name" is the name of the device

     "fanctrl" will be whatever name you gave it in the program (e.g. rest.set_name("fanctrl"))

 NOTE: At this time, there is a bug in aREST, such that sending the URI with a browser will crash the program.
 The reason appears to be related to the amount of header information that is sent back by the browser.
 I have had no problems using libcurl in my programs or curl from the command line (see https://curl.haxx.se/).
 Command line example: